VishTheFish42/Coding-Questions/README.md

 ## Arrays and Strings
 1. IS ANAGRAM: Given two strings, return whether or not the two are anagrams of one another.
 2. IS SUBSET: Given two strings, determine whether the second string can be created using ONLY letters in the first string.
+3. NEIGHBORING ELEMENTS: Given a two-dimensional array and the position of an element (rows and columns start with 1), return the values of all neighboring elements.

 ## Math and Logic Puzzles
 1. IS PRIME: Given an integer, return whether the number is prime.